Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Population and coherent parts of KDQs, correction to Jarzynski equality

 In a cyclic transformation, initial and final Hamiltonians coincide, and so

 which means that it is not possible to extract work from a thermal state through a cyclic transformation.

 The presence of coherences can potentially lead to the violation the JE.
-To see this, let us suppose that $\Delta(\hat{\rho})$ is thermal and we inject coherence $\hat{\chi}$ into the state.
+To see this, let us suppose that $\hat{\rho}$ has thermal populations, so that $\Delta(\hat{\rho})$ is thermal, but coherences are present in the state ($\hat{\chi} \ne 0$).
 In this case, given a cyclic transformation, we have~\cite{gherardini2024quasiprobabilities}

 we now write $\hat{\rho}^{\rm \beta}=\sum_k \lambda_k^{\rm \beta}\hat{\Pi}_k$, with $\lambda_k^{\rm \beta}=\frac{e^{-\beta E_k}}{Z}$, and we obtain